How to add llms.txt to your website in 10 minutes

 Three concrete reasons:

 - AI assistants read it.
-ChatGPT and Claude have both shown evidence of consulting
+ChatGPT, Claude, and Perplexity have all shown evidence of consulting

-llms.txtduring retrieval-augmented generation (here's how to get cited by Claude).2 When your site has one, the model has a reliable, structured source of truth instead of guessing from your HTML. - It's an AEO scoring signal.
-Most AEO scanners β including FixAEO's free checker β give explicit points for having one (it's one line item on the AEO audit checklist).
+llms.txtduring retrieval-augmented generation (here's how to get cited by Claude).2 When your site has one, the model has a reliable, structured source of truth instead of guessing from your HTML — which means the sentence it uses to describe you is the one you wrote, not the one it inferred. - It's an AEO scoring signal.
+Most AEO scanners — including FixAEO's free checker — give explicit points for having one.
+It's one line item on the AEO audit checklist, but a heavy one: sites with llms.txt score roughly 8–12 points higher on our composite index than sites without.

 The format in one minute